 Money Saving Products I Use

-As the founder of a personal finance blog that has been around for 5 years, I always get asked questions like, “so…what credit card do you use?”, “what mobile phone plan is the cheapest?”, “what is the best online checking account?”, etc. As a result, I’ve been pushed to do a TON of research and testing in order to be a credible resource on financial products and services.
+As the founder of a personal finance blog that has been around for over 5 years, I always get asked questions like, “so…what credit card do you use?”, “what mobile phone plan is the cheapest?”, “what is the best online checking account?”, etc. As a result, I’ve been pushed to do a TON of research and testing in order to be a credible resource on financial products and services.

 So I decided to not let all of that research go to waste, and compiled a “best of” list of my favorite money-saving financial services and products, by category.
 I have used or currently use all of these products or services and wouldn’t hesitate to recommend them to my friends, family, & readers.
 Consider it a 20somethingfinance.com cliff notes on how to save money.